 Depending on the local council, the assessment can be done face-to-face, over the phone or online.

 The assessment will help your local council to decide if you are eligible for any support.
 If you are, it will work with you to agree a support plan.
 As a carer you might get support in these areas:

-- Transport – taxi fares, driving lessons, help towards running a car
+- help getting around – taxi fares, driving lessons, help towards running a car

-- Practical support – help with household chores, gardening
+- practical support – help with housework or gardening

 You may also be entitled to longer-term financial assistance, or suitable alternative care for the person you care for, so you can take a break.